THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - Many nutrients in vegetables are fat-soluble, so dousing veggies in a heathy fat—like EVOO!—helps your body absorb their nutrients.

-- When you heat oil (YES, you CAN cook with olive oil; it has a smoke point of 400 degrees!), it doesn’t become carcinogenic (toxic) in the way that grain and seed oils (like canola) do.
+- When you heat extra virgin olive oil (YES, you CAN cook with olive oil; it has a smoke point of 400 degrees!), it doesn’t become carcinogenic (toxic) in the way that grain and seed oils (like canola) do.
 You get the most benefits from olive oil when you consume it raw, but it’s also a healthy cooking oil option!

 Since the majority of us are not oleologists like Coleman, he recommends the following tips for becoming a label sleuth: